jlzych/jlzych.com/source/partials/_resume_text.md

 ## Experience

+### **Senior Product Designer**, Casetext, Inc. <time>7/2018 -- 11/2018</time>

+- Designed and researched new features from concept to launch.
+- Delivered growth initiatives, including A/B tests and in-product education, that increased our trialee activation rate from ~15% to ~30%.
+This helped us more than triple the number of self-serve subscribers between July and September.

 ### **Head of Design**, Optimizely <time>5/2016 -- 3/2018</time>

 - Hired and managed a team of Product Designers, UX Researchers, and UI Engineers.
 Oversaw all product design work for Optimizely’s multi-product platform, from exploratory research to finished designs.
 Ensured we were delivering a consumer-grade experience in enterprise software.